Rockstar Toronto: History

-In July 2012, Rockstar Games announced Rockstar Toronto would be moving into larger, custom-built offices within Oakville, Ontario.
+In July 2012, Rockstar Games announced that Rockstar Toronto would move into larger, custom-built offices in Oakville, Ontario.
 Rockstar Vancouver was merged into Rockstar Toronto and the former's thirty-five employees were given the option to relocate to Rockstar Toronto or any other Rockstar Games studio.
 The Government of Ontario contributed to this expansion.
-Jennifer Kolbe, Rockstar Games' vice-president of publishing and operations, stated creating a single Canadian team that would "make for a powerful creative force on future projects" while making room for fifty new positions at the studio.
-In November 2012, Rockstar Toronto's legal entity, Rockstar Toronto Inc., was transitioned from Ontario to British Columbia as Rockstar Games Toronto Inc. and then transformed to Rockstar Games Toronto ULC, an unlimited liability corporation.
+Jennifer Kolbe, Rockstar Games's vice-president of publishing and operations, stated that creating a single Canadian team would "make for a powerful creative force on future projects" while making room for fifty new positions at the studio.
+In November 2012, Rockstar Toronto's legal entity, Rockstar Toronto Inc., was continued from Ontario into British Columbia as Rockstar Games Toronto Inc. and then converted into Rockstar Games Toronto ULC, an unlimited liability corporation.

 Rockstar Toronto later ported Grand Theft Auto V to Windows.
 This version was initially scheduled to be released alongside the PlayStation 4 and Xbox One versions in 2014.
 The port was delayed to April 2015, which the studio attributed to optimizations and the integration of a built-in video editor, which is exclusive to this release.
 Rockstar Games referred to the Windows port as the game's "ultimate" edition.
 On 24 December 2020, worth of newly delivered computer equipment and accessories were stolen from Rockstar Toronto's offices.
 The incident was the first in a string of robberies in Oakville that continued until 23 January 2021.
 The suspect, a 30-year-old woman, was arrested on 25 January.
+In October 2025, during the development of Grand Theft Auto VI, Rockstar Games fired three Rockstar Toronto employees (alongside thirty-one at Rockstar North) who had been active in a Discord group discussing unionization efforts.
+Rockstar Games labelled their actions as "gross misconduct" that leaked company secrets, which Nasr Ahmed, a staff organizer at the Communications Workers of America's Canadian branch, called "patently false".
+In December, Ahmed organized a solidarity march outside the Rockstar Toronto offices.